VasinkaD/Polarization-Deep-Sense/README.md

 Stored in the folder "Data_sets/Scan_Diatom" <br>
 Called by the codes:
 - Graph_Diatom.ipynb

+### USAF_test_CCD.npz
+A data file containing a polarization matrix for each USAF-test pixel reconstructed from the CCD data using a classical method. <br>
+Stored in the folder "Data_sets/USAF_test" <br>
+Called by the codes:
+- USAF_test.ipynb

+### USAF_test_Sensor.npz
+A data file containing a polarization matrix for each USAF-test pixel reconstructed from the sensor data using a deep learning model. <br>
+Stored in the folder "Data_sets/USAF_test" <br>
+Called by the codes:
+- USAF_test.ipynb

 ### Used_channel_combination.npy
 A Numpy array containing a list of active detection channels for each deep learning model used for reproducing the graph shown in the (a) panel of Fig. 2. <br>